 - Minimal all unused graphic resources are immediately freed up, and allocated again if necessary.
-This is the slowest mode. - Minimal+ uses one set of graphic resources, when moving to a smaller image, video memory is not freed up. - Optimal two sets of graphics resources are used: the currently displayed image and the "next" one; when refreshing the window, the whole image is redrawn at once, and not piece by piece. - Maximal up to four sets of resources are used (RAW, embedded JPEG, external JPEG, and the currently refreshed), the second switch between RAW and JPEG is instantaneous.
+This is the slowest mode. - Minimal+ uses one set of graphic resources, when moving to a smaller image, video memory is not freed up. - Optimal two sets of graphics resources are used: the currently displayed image and the "next" one; when refreshing the window, the whole image is redrawn at once, and not piece by piece. - o Maximal up to four sets of resources are used (RAW, embedded JPEG, external JPEG, and the currently refreshed), the second switch between RAW and JPEG is instantaneous. - Switch to fast resampling for images larger then NN mpix: if the displayed image is larger than what's indicated in this setting, then for this image a switch to Bilinear resampling/Generate low resolution previews happens.